-If you are a fan of the sixties fashion you may have found some references to dry shampoo as well.
+If you are a fan of sixties fashion, you may have found some references to dry shampoo as well.
 Then as now, the magic from the spray can is a blessing when hair needs a shampoo but there is no time for it.
 Dry shampoos are back!
-This is not surprising because dry shampoo quickly refreshes hair when we are pressed for time.
-Dry shampoo is also a practical solution for travellers.
-The new formulas with cottonseed oil and Aloe vera extracts very gently degrease hair, add a heavenly fresh fragrance to hair and provide extra moisture for the scalp.
-Today's trendy dry shampoos in the spray can are available for different hair types and needs.
-After dry-shampooing, even fine hair looks fuller and it is easier to manage.
-The de-greasing magic of dry shampoo turns greasy limp tresses into fresh well-groomed hair.
+This is not surprising because this waterless shampoo solution quickly refreshes hair when we are pressed for time.
+Dry shampoo is also a practical solution for travelers.
+The new formulas with cottonseed oil and Aloe Vera extracts very gently degrease hair, add a heavenly fresh fragrance and provide extra moisture for the scalp.
+Today's trendy dry shampoo sprays are available for different hair types and needs.
+After dry-shampooing, even fine hair looks fuller and is easier to manage.
+Dry shampoo is ideal for oily hair – it turns limp tresses into fresh, well-groomed locks.

 Dry Shampoo is Easy to Use

 Using dry shampoo could not be any easier.
-No longer is there is a reason to expect a gray powdery mane after dry shampooing, not even if your hair is very dark.
-Before applying the dry shampoo, you should wrap a towel around your shoulders and brush your hair well.
-Briefly shake the container before spraying short burst of dry shampoo into your hair from a distance of about 20 cm (slightly less than 8 inches).
+No longer is there a reason to expect a gray powdery mane after dry shampooing, not even if your hair is very dark.
+Before applying the shampoo spray, you should wrap a towel around your shoulders and brush your hair well.
+Briefly shake the container before spraying short bursts of dry shampoo into your hair from a distance of about 20 cm (slightly less than 8 inches).
 You can see where your hair needs to be fresher.
 Your entire hair may benefit from de-greasing.
 It may also be sufficient to only freshen up the fringes (bangs).